 Code

 TipThink About It

 Five permutations gave us a rough sense.
-To compute a reliable p-value, we need thousands.
+To build the full null distribution, we need thousands.

+Code